ctuning/ck-nntest/README.md

 $ ck set kernel var.record_nntest_hostname=
 ```

-# Native validation of ARM OpenCL kernels
+# Native validation of Arm OpenCL kernels

-ARM Compute Library includes validation suite which tests all internal ARM routines.
+The Arm Compute Library includes validation suite which tests all internal Arm routines.
-It can be compiled for any ARMCL CK package as follows:
+It can be compiled for any ArmCL package as follows:

 ```
 $ ck compile compile program:validation-armcl-opencl
 ```

-It is possible to customize this build via --env.KEY=val
+It is possible to customize this build via `--env.KEY=val`.
 For example, you can add CXX flags as follows:

 ```
 $ ck compile program:validation-armcl-opencl --env.EXTRA_CXX_FLAGS="-DDVDT_DEBUG"
 ```

-You can now run validation as follows (select "run" command line):
+You can now run validation as follows (select the `run` command):
 ```
 $ ck run program:validation-armcl-opencl
 ```